 - How has the proposal been designed to conserve the significance of the asset (‘mitigation’)?

-What other information may be needed as part of a heritage statement?
+Other information that may be needed as part of a heritage statement